EscVM/TensorFlow_Face_Recognition/README.md

 We can do that in three different ways:

 - with simply [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) meause between our new ebedded and the database.
 This is simple and has pretty good results, but scales bad with many knwown persons inside the database.
 That because I have to perform a mesure for all persons and all their embeddings inside the database.
-- a solution is using k-nearest neighboorhood.
+- a solution is using k-neearest neighboorhood.
 The framework let you easily train a k-nn model with the acquired dataset and then perform inference with the trained model.
 This is faster and in most of the cases mantains a similar accuracy.
 - finally, we can train a simple multi-layer perceptron trained to classify new embeddings.
 We didn't include this multi-layer perceptron feature in this repository for a series of unfortunate events.

 Now, you should have all information to undestarstand what is going on in this repository.
 So, let's get started!